facebook/react-native-website/docs/turbo-native-modules.md

 The `TurboModuleRegistry` supports 2 modes of retreiving a Turbo Native Module:

 - `get<T>(name: string): T | null` which will return `null` if the Turbo Native Module is unavailable.
 This is typically a concern for teams doing fancy things where they ship the JS and native code separately.
 - `getEnforcing<T>(name: string): T` which will throw an exception if the Turbo Native Module is unavailable.
-This is the simple case.
+This assumes the module is always available.
   Next you’ll need to put your application developer hat on and write some JavaScript.
 Using `NativeLocalStorage`, here’s a modified `App.tsx` that includes some text we want persisted, an input field and some buttons to update this value.
 Since we’re application developers, lets added add dark mode support for extra polish:

 ```tsx